Are you disposing of your confidential material responsibly?

 Secondly, these third parties may not have been properly vetted by the removal and storage company, who aren’t likely to be experts in confidential data destruction themselves.
 For peace of mind and to guarantee destruction is safe, secure and compliant, it’s better to approach a reputable destruction company yourself.
 That way, you’ll know exactly where your data ends up, and can even witness it being destroyed with an on-site shredding service.

-Recycling centres are essential for reducing our collective impacts on the environment, using state-of-the-art machinery to separate materials and prepare them for recycling.
-However, you should not use a recycling centre to dispose of any confidential material.
-There are still many manual processes that take place at recycling centres, from sorting waste to getting materials ready for distribution.
+Recycling centres are essential for reducing our collective impact on the environment, using state-of-the-art machinery to separate materials and prepare them for reuse.
+However, you should not use a recycling centre to recycle confidential documents.
+There are still many manual processes at recycling centres, from sorting waste to preparing materials for distribution.
 These processes cannot provide any form of data security.

 An example of why a recycling centre should not be used to destroy confidential waste is its accessibility.
 Recycling centre facilities are open and accessible to countless members of the public each day, and no identity verification takes place at these centres.
-Your confidential paperwork could be sitting in a recycling centre for weeks, ready for the taking by anyone.
+Your confidential paperwork could be sitting in a recycling centre for weeks, available for anyone to take.
 It’s also quite uncommon that recycling staff will have undergone security vetting.

-There is no way to track what happens to your information after you’ve dropped it off at your local recycling centre.
-For anything sensitive, it’s better to have it shredded by a fully certified company where staff receive data protection training, and where you’ll receive a Certificate of Destruction.
+There is also no way to track what happens to your items after you’ve dropped them off at your local recycling centre.
+For anything sensitive, it’s better to have it shredded by a fully certified company.
+With a specialist provider, security-vetted staff will receive data protection training, and you’ll receive a Certificate of Destruction to prove your items have been destroyed safely.

 Can businesses take waste paper to recycling centres?

-Businesses should never dispose of confidential data at recycling centres.
+Businesses should never dispose of confidential documents at recycling centres.
 To do so would be a breach of GDPR.
-It would also risk the personal data of customers, sensitive business information, and data that could contain personally identifiable information.
+It would risk the personal data of customers, sensitive business information, and data that could contain personally identifiable information.

-In the first quarter of 2020, there were 85 reports of data breaches from businesses in the UK in the form of:
+The ICO publishes an annual Data Security Incident Trends report.
+In 2025 alone, there were 2,499 reports of data breaches from businesses in the UK in the form of:

 • Incorrect disposal of hardware